awiedem/awiedem.github.io/election-data.md

 ## R Package

 Alternatively to downloading the data files, you can use the R package `gerda` to load the data into your R session.
-You can install the development version of GERDA from GitHub using the `devtools` package:
+You can install the development version of GERDA from GitHub using the `devtools` package.
+The package is work in progress - in case you encounter any issues, please send an email to <hhilbig@ucdavis.edu>.

 ```R
 # Install devtools if you haven't already